vbrusse/doca-comch/README.md

 #### Compilation

-To compile and build the doca_comch servers:
+To compile and build the doca_comch API:

 ##### Host build commands